 Wi=Ca1.61-∆-ab-a

-Samples from the same site and year were pooled due to cost constraints, providing an increased sensitivity to interannual variation in climate as compared to serial or “pentad” pooling at the cost of information about intertree variability [Leavitt, 2008, 2010; Liñán et al., 2011]. δ13C for the whole wood samples was determined by the Stable Isotope Facility at University of California Davis using a continuous flow Isotope Ratio Mass Spectrometer.
+Samples from the same site and year were pooled due to cost constraints, providing an increased sensitivity to interannual variation in climate compared to serial or “pentad” pooling at the cost of information about intertree variability [Leavitt, 2008, 2010; Liñán et al., 2011]. δ13C for all the wood samples was determined by the Stable Isotope Facility at University of California Davis using a continuous flow Isotope Ratio Mass Spectrometer.
 Cellulose extraction was not performed, as studies show little or no accuracy improvement for 13C [Barbour et al., 2001; English et al., 2011].

-Changing levels of atmospheric δ13C were compiled from ice core records in (McCarroll and Loader 2004), extending the linear extrapolation use to 2010.
-Annual atmospheric averages of carbon dioxide concentration from Mauna Loa, Hawaii (www.esrl.noaa.gov/gmd/ccgg/trends/, courtesy of Dr. Pieter Tans (NOAA/ESRL) and Dr. Ralph Keeling (Scripps Institution of Oceanography)) were supplemented with Lawdome ice core records to construct a historical record of Ca [Etheridge et al., 1998] .
-Water use efficiency showed strong patterns by year, age and site.
+Changing levels of atmospheric δ13C were compiled from ice core records as documented by McCarroll and Loader [2004], but extending the linear extrapolation to 2010.
+Annual atmospheric averages of CO2 concentration from Mauna Loa, Hawaii (www.esrl.noaa.gov/gmd/ccgg/trends/, courtesy of Dr. Pieter Tans (NOAA/ESRL) and Dr. Ralph Keeling (Scripps Institution of Oceanography)) were supplemented with Lawdome ice core records to construct a historical record of Ca [Etheridge et al., 1998] .
+Water use efficiency showed strong patterns by year, age, and site.
 Factor regression standardization was used, as above, to separate these effects.
 In contrast to the ring width chronology above, the canonical vectors were scaled such that the magnitude of the data was retained in the forcing (F) to aid reader interpretation of typical intrinsic water use efficiency values.
-Akaike's information criteria confirmed that the full model was most appropriate in this case.
+Akaike's information criteria confirmed that in this case the full model was most appropriate.

-2.6 Links between climate, water use efficiency and growth
+2.7 Links between climate, water use efficienc,y and growth

-The climate sensitivity and responses of jack pine chronologies are well-established in the literature, so we designed our analytical to design to test the previously observed relationships using our data.
-Drought-induced growth limitation is a common theme [Brooks et al., 2011; Girardin et al., 2012; Hoffer and Tardif, 2009; Hofgaard et al., 1999; Larsen and MacDonald, 1995; Savva et al., 2008; Tardif and Conciatori, 2001]Girardinet al. (2012), but warm [Botkin et al., 1991; Despland and Houle, 1997; Hamel et al., 2004; Huang et al., 2010] or extended growing seasons have also been found to increase jack pine growth [Despland and Houle, 1997; Hofgaard et al., 1999; Tardif and Conciatori, 2001].
-Growing season growing degree days and growing season precipitation were selected as the drought-linked climate variables in this experiment due to their broad nature and simple interpretation while growing degree days provides a test for temperature limitation.
+The climate sensitivity and responses of jack pine chronologies are well-established in the literature, so we designed our analysis to test the previously observed relationships using our data.
+Drought-induced growth limitation is a common theme [Brooks et al., 2011; Girardin et al., 2012; Hoffer and Tardif, 2009; Hofgaard et al., 1999; Larsen and MacDonald, 1995; Savva et al., 2008; Tardif and Conciatori, 2001], but warm [Botkin et al., 1991; Despland and Houle, 1997; Hamel et al., 2004; Huang et al., 2010] or extended growing seasons have also been found to increase jack pine growth [Despland and Houle, 1997; Hofgaard et al., 1999; Tardif and Conciatori, 2001].
+Growing season growing degree days and growing season precipitation were selected as the drought-linked climate variables as they are fairly general and simple to interpret while growing degree days provided a test for temperature limitation.
 Growing season length was selected as a largely orthogonal measurement to test the second hypothesis directly.
-Similarly, a number of studies have investigated carbon fertilization in jack pine (CITATIONS).
-Elevated water-use efficiency is a compelling mechanistic explanation of this effect, we can use the reconstructed typical intrinsic water use efficiency from the δ13C chronology to investigate this effect.
-By examining the response of ring width to these variables we can understand the impact of climate change and carbon fertilization on tree growth, while looking at the relation between climate and water use efficiency helps us interpret δ13C measurements.
+Similarly, several studies have investigated carbon fertilization in jack pine (CITATIONS).
+Elevated water use efficiency is a compelling mechanistic explanation of this effect so we used the reconstructed typical intrinsic water use efficiency from the δ13C chronology to investigate it.
+By examining the response of ring width to these variables, we could explore the effect of climate change and carbon fertilization on tree growth, while examining the relationship between climate and water use efficiency helped to interpret δ13C measurements.